guime7000/Chouette_TGuimezanes/technical_case/README.md

 - Endpoint: /plots/<username>/<id>
 - Http method allowed: DELETE
 - data required: password
+- header shall contain "Authorization: Token <userToken>"

 - Http Return code : 204 No_Content
 ```
-As for updating a plot, the owner of a plot has to be authenticated using a ``password``field in the request to be allowed to delete one of its plot.
+As for updating a plot, the owner of a plot has to be authenticated.

 Assuming **user2** :